-This research supported in part by the National Science Foundation (CCF-1618220).
+This research supported in part by the National Science Foundation (CCF-1618220) and the National Science Foundation Graduate Research Fellowship Program (DGE1745016).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the sponsoring agencies.
-We also acknowledge Zack Coker and Jiacheng Wang for their contributions to the work that this journal article extends.